Please enable JavaScript to ensure auto alt text generation works properly

 • Can they identify what great looks like in this specific team, in this specific moment?

-If they can’t do those things, AI will do the rest.
+If they can’t do those things, AI-assisted tools will handle the tedious work—but the strategic decisions still need a human.
 And finance will notice.

 Why talent acquisition team structure is your moat